-- Many professional stream overlays — like our Spartan and Community packages — require image masks.
+- Many of the best overlay packages require image masks.
 You’ll need to know masking basics to use advanced webcam frames like these.

 - They’ll help your stream run faster!
 Any time you limit the scope of your webcam, you’ll help save on compression bandwidth.
 And that means less lag and more FPS.

 - Masks help to remove some of the “dead space” within a traditional webcam frame.
 This ensures that your viewers are focused on you — and not the wall behind you.

 So how do you find image masks?
 Well, you can either create one of your own, or you can download one from our free pack of 21 streamer masks.
 If you’re a DIY streamer or designer, check out the next section to learn how to make your own masks within Photoshop.
 If not, skip ahead to the following section to learn how to set up your mask within OBS or Streamlabs.

 Anyone with basic Photoshop skills can jump in and create webcam masks.
 While complex masks might take a bit more practice, the process is virtually the same no matter what shape you’re making: